ebrenesscoder/notes/amplify-android.md

 ```

 In the Gradle Task dropdown menu in the toolbar, select app and run the application.
 This will synchronize the existing local Todo items to the cloud.
 DataStore.observe will log a message when new items are synchronized locally.
+When doing this sync a new API will appear in the App Sync console.